networkop/tf-mcloud-demo/README.md

     inet 10.234.1.4/24 brd 10.234.1.255 scope global eth0
 ```

 By default this test VM will run a simple Apache web server.
-Now we can verify connectivity to it from either one of the Azure subnets:
+Now we can verify connectivity to it from either one of the AWS subnets:

 ```
 $ ssh centos@18.218.48.142